hebermattos/scaling-app-rabbitmq/README.md

 ## Horizontal scalability

 We were also able to horizontally scale rule processing.
-Just upload the same version of our service.
+You can just run other instance of the same version of our service.
 The two services will be listening to the same queue, and rabbitmq itself will distribute the messages to consumers appropriately (*round-robin* for example), achieving parallel processing.

 ![img](./images/arq-02.png)